amnescher/Kubernetes_demo/README.md

 docker login ghcr.io -u USERNAME --password GIT_TOKEN
 ```

-You need to copy the entire output of the `cat ~/.docker/config.json | base64` command into the data section of `github-secret.yaml` file.
+For Kubernetes to pull images from GCR, you need to copy the entire output of the `cat ~/.docker/config.json | base64` command into the data section of `github-secret.yaml` file.
 This includes all of the lines of base64-encoded text that were output by the command.